TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>anti_entropy.write_buffer_size</code>
 </td>
 <td>
-he LevelDB options used by Active Anti-Entropy to generate the LevelDB-backed on-disk hashtrees
+The LevelDB options used by Active Anti-Entropy to generate the LevelDB-backed on-disk hashtrees
 </td>
 <td>